oist/Usiigaci/README.md

 	line 296 adjust the model_list by the model_path you define.

 3. run the inference.py script.

 	```
 	python inference.py
 	```
 	the keras and tensorflow should take care of looking for the main GPU and run the inference.

-4. instance-aware mask images will be right next to the folder you defined and you can use it to run in Lineage Mapper or etc.
+4. instance-aware mask images will saved in a mask folder be right next to the folder you defined and you can use it to run in Lineage Mapper or etc.

 ### Data verification/tracking
 1. Load the images in ImageJ as a stack, you can verify the data and do manual tracking.